xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 bridge: you can get help, and you will need help, because:

 ---
+**Scale up**

 -   there's no leadership voice outside of the team, the organization has to be DIY - biggest factor towards your success, no one will help you, and you won't have expertise.
 It's one thing to learn how to blink LEDs, and another to learn how to run a team of 40 people to meet strict deadlines in a very demanding project
 -   COVID hit, and it hit hard.
 Why? - a good segue, we had to rethink our organizational structure due to limited physical access.
 A hybrid scheme works best
 -   you'll eventually have to scale up, time and time again.
 How? - your organization must not only stand the test of "now", but also be future proof
 -   find good infrastructure, platforms, esp. for organization - can't stress this enough.
 Communication, tracking and finding information, project planning and management.
 Don't be pushing things back because you have a deadline to meet.
 Don't be afraid to invest early, plant the seeds; they will bloom later.

+**Information transfer**

 -   try maintain information transfer at all costs - our biggest problem
     -   documentation is always needed after completion (Akin's law), it almost never gets written post.
 If you come to me after I announce that I'll leave and say hey, can you write documentation and/or train new members?
 It will never happen.
 It will be sub-optimal at best

 bridge: TODO: organization

 ---
+**Organization: the small**

+-   keep minutes, have agendas, don't recycle topics, end each topic with an action, make the most out of a meeting
+-   cross-team meetings are very important
+-   hold concurrent sessions, frequent meetings, be transparent always

+bridge: on a more general note, ...

+---
+**... and the big**

 -  you need SYE, aka systems overview: for management, always see the forest, not the tree - how do all the pieces interact with all the other pieces?
 -   always be wary of cross-dependencies - some work that needs to be done needs other work to be done first; or I'm needed at A but I'm also needed at B